MejlaP/nyc-taxi-pipeline-analytics/README.md

 * **Temporal Joins:** Fact-to-dimension joins are configured to respect the validity periods of location data, ensuring accurate record assignment even as business attributes change over time.
 * **Environment Optimization:** Pipeline configured to run within the strict memory and compute limits of the Databricks Community Edition.
 * **Local Development & Version Control:** Developed code locally in VS Code with Git version control, deploying and testing directly in the Databricks workspace via GitHub integration.
+* **Incremental Processing & Orchestration:** Built a robust ELT pipeline designed for incremental batch processing.
+The workflow is orchestrated using Databricks Workflows (Jobs), triggered monthly upon new data arrival in the landing zone.
+Pipeline is actively running — data covers H2 2025 through January 2026.

 ---